 You are worth being treated well, even by your SELF.

 It is time to let go of the past.
 And start being kinder to yourself.
-Get help from the Map To Whole Peace Video series.
+Get help from the Stop Negative Thinking with Strategic Affirmations Class.

 Try some of these first step affirmations: